JooryAlzahrani/tadreeb-sis-project/README.md

-HEAD
-"# Tadreeb: A Centralized Internship Portal"
+# Tadreeb: A Centralized Internship Portal
-7d848d6 (initial ccommit)
+### Systems of Software Implementations Project